tinoryj/FeatureSpy/README.md

 ./scripts/cleanupPrototype.sh
 ```

-The generated executable file and its required enclave dynamic library, keys are all stored in the `bin` directory.
+The generated executable file and its required enclave dynamic library keys are all stored in the `bin` directory.

 ### Usage